 Stair nosing

 The nosing is essentially a tread overhang which extends over the riser.
+Wood stair treads are commonly used and can be customized in various thicknesses and sizes to match different staircase styles.
 It will either be part of the tread, or it will be an additional piece of timber fixed to the edge of the stair to help make each step more visible and less slippery.

 Landing

-The landing is the area directly at the top or bottom of the staircase.
+The area directly at the top or bottom is the part of the staircase called the landing.
 An intermediate landing may also be added somewhere in the middle of the staircase, where the staircase changes directions or where the code requires a break in an uninterrupted run of stairs.

 What are the IRC stair measurements?